belazr/LumbrJack/README.md

 1) First the driver needs to be installed as a service, so select **1**.
 2) Then you can start the driver by selecting **2**.
 3) To start logging select **6**.
 Now all keystrokes/mouseclicks get logged to the respective log files: "C:\kbd.log" for keyboard and "C:\mou.log" for mouse logging. **If these files already exist they will be overwritten.**
 4) To stop logging select **7**.
-Each log file logs one more action until it is released.
-Press a key on the keyboard or a mouse button if log files are still locked.
 Now you can open the log files and inspect the output.
 5) To stop the driver select **3**.
-If the driver is still logging, up to two keystrokes/mouseclicks are needed to close the log files and unload the driver completely.
+One more keystroke or mouse movement might be necessary to unload the driver completely.
 6) To uninstall the driver select **4**.

 ## Known Issues